emscripten-core/emscripten/tools/pylauncher/README.md

 ## Building

+The primary `build.bat` script uses MSVC and links against `ucrtbase.dll` which ships as part of the OS since Windows 10 (2015) and is available via Windows Update for Vista/7/8/8.1.

 `build.sh` cross-compiles with MinGW and links against `msvcrt.dll` (present on all Windows versions).

-`build.bat` uses MSVC and links against
-`ucrtbase.dll` which ships as part of the OS since Windows 10 (2015) and is available via Windows Update for Vista/7/8/8.1.
+This script is mostly useful for debugging on Linux.
+The .exe file that is checked in here, and used in by emsdk is currently always built with the `build.bat` script above.